Preparing for change

 Relate has some useful tips to help you plan for retirement.

-Living with a health condition may bring you closer together but can also put pressure on your relationship.
-Even if you cope as a couple, you may notice that friendships change and you may not get the support you’d like.
-Friends and relatives may stop visiting, for example, or you may be reluctant to ask for help.
+Living with a health condition may bring you closer to your partner, relative or friend, but it can also put pressure on that relationship.
+Even if you cope in your main relationship, you may notice that other friendships change or you may not get the support you’d like.
+For example, you may be unable to do your usual activities with friends and relatives, or may feel reluctant to ask for help.
 This can make you feel lonely and isolated.

 It can help to talk through the impact of your health condition on your relationships.
-You can get support to do this from Relate.
+Try Relate for support.
 There are also many organisations that can help if you’re living with a long-term condition.

 Many carers are unprepared for the change in relationship with the person they care for.
 You can get help and advice from Carers UK and they also have an online forum where you can talk to other people in a similar situation.

-Although being married or in a partnership can give you some protection against loneliness, many people feel lonely within their relationship.
-This may happen slowly over the years.
-You may have lost a shared focus when your children left home, or developed different routines, for example going to bed at different times or enjoying different leisure activities.
-Conversation may have become limited to things like what to have for dinner or whether the phone bill has been paid.
+Although having a close relationship can give you some protection against loneliness, you may still feel lonely.
+This can happen slowly over the years.
+For example, you may have developed different routines and hobbies, lost a shared focus, or find conversation has become limited to things like what to have for dinner or whether the phone bill has been paid.

-If you’re feeling lonely in your relationship, it’s possible that your partner is too.
-You may think you know what they think and feel because you’ve been together a long time but this might not be the case.
+If you’re feeling lonely in your relationship, it’s possible that the other person is too.
+Even if you’ve known each other a long time, you won’t know what they’re thinking and feeling without asking.
 You’ll need to find ways to reconnect if you want to bring back the quality, love and affection of your earlier relationship.

 - Start conversations that are not just about tasks – ask for their views about something.